nmckinster1-hue/Portfolio/Projects/installingvscodeandlinkinggithub.md

             sudo apt-get-update
         </td>
         <td style="width:50%;">
-            Update the local package list to ensure all repositories and software soureces are current.
+            Update the local package list to ensure all repositories and software sources are current.
         </td>
     </tr>
     <tr>